Homomorphic encryption schemes based on coding theory and polynomials: Homomorphic schemes and coding theory

 \textit{Mult} $\rightarrow$ Let $\textbf{c}_3=(z_i)_{i=1,\ldots,\ell}$ such that

 Then, we have $Encrypt(\textbf{c}_3)=\textbf{m}_1 \odot \textbf{m}_2$.

 \end{itemize}

-The authors analyze the security of the proposed scheme against the \textit{Indistinguishability Chosen Plaintext (IND--CPA)} attack and other known attacks. \begin{itemize} \item The scheme is secure against (IND--CPA) and \textit{Brute-force} attacks. \item \textit{Privacy of the homomorphic operations.} Privacy refers to the fact that the ciphertexts have a fixed length.
-Therefore, it is difficult to determine the type and number of operations performed on the ciphertexts. \item Since $\ell > n^{5/2}$, the scheme is able to counter attacks against the \textit{DSCP}. \item Since the function that associates a vector $\textbf{w}$ to each message $m$ is random, it is not possible to identify the set $K$. \item Finding the values of the parameters $r, m$ is an attack with a complexity of $2^{n+k}$. \end{itemize}
+The authors analyze the security of the proposed scheme against the \textit{Indistinguishability Chosen Plaintext (IND--CPA)} attack and other known attacks.
+Since the encryption algorithm does not add an error term, the confidentiality of the scheme relies on the difficulty of identifying the secret set $K$ that hide the codeword inside the ambient random vector. \begin{itemize} \item The scheme is secure against (IND--CPA) and \textit{Brute-force} attacks. \item \textit{Privacy of the homomorphic operations.} Privacy refers to the fact that the ciphertexts have a fixed length.
+Therefore, it is difficult to determine the type and number of operations performed on the ciphertexts. \item If $\ell > n^{5/2}$, the scheme is able to counter attacks against the \textit{DSCP}. \item Since the function that associates a vector $\textbf{w}$ to each message $m$ is random, it is not possible to identify the set $K$. \end{itemize}

 The next scheme is described in \cite{challaguntamatrix}.

 Let $G_{rm} \in \mathbb{F}_2^{k \times n}$ be a generator matrix of a Reed-Muller code with parameters $(r,m)$ and let $\textbf{v}_1,\textbf{v}_2,\ldots,\textbf{v}_k$ be the row vectors.
 Let $\textbf{m}=(m_{1},m_{2},\ldots,m_{k}) \in \mathbb{F}_2^k$ be a message and let $\textbf{m} \times G_{rm}$ be the $(k \times n)$ matrix whose rows are the vectors $m_1 \textbf{v}_1, \ldots, m_k \textbf{v}_k$.
 We note that $m_1 \textbf{v}_1+\ldots+m_k \textbf{v}_k=\textbf{m}G_{rm}$ is a codeword of the Reed-Muller code with parameters $(r,m)$.